 Certification or Licensing

 Agricultural pilots must hold a commercial pilot's license from the FAA.
-A fairly long and rigorous process is involved in obtaining a commercial license.
+A relatively long and rigorous process is involved in obtaining a commercial license.
 The first step in this process is to receive flying instruction.
 Anyone who is 16 or over and can pass a rigid mandatory physical exam can apply for permission to take flying lessons.
 When you have finished this training, you can take a written exam.
 If you pass the exam and fulfill such requirements as being at least 17 years of age and have completed a solo flying requirement of 20 hours or more, you can apply for your private pilot's license.
 The next step in getting a commercial license is to continue to log flying time and increase your knowledge and skills.
-To receive your commercial license you must be at least 18 years of age, have 250 hours of flying time, and successfully complete a number of exams.
-These tests include a physical exam; a written test given by the FAA covering such topics as safe flight operations, navigation principles, and federal aviation regulations; and a practical test to demonstrate your flying skills.
-Pilots must also receive a rating for the kind of plane they can fly (such as single-engine or multi-engine).
-In addition, a commercial pilot needs an instrument rating by the FAA and a restricted radio telephone operator's permit by the Federal Communications Commission (FCC).
+To receive your commercial license, you must be at least 18, have 250 hours of flying time, and complete several exams.
+These tests include a physical exam, a written test by the FAA covering safe flight operations, navigation principles, and federal aviation regulations, and a practical test to demonstrate your flying skills.
+Pilots must also receive a rating for the kind of plane they can fly (single-engine or multi-engine).
+In addition, a commercial pilot needs an instrument rating from the FAA and a restricted radiotelephone operator's permit from the Federal Communications Commission (FCC).
 In states where they spray restricted pesticides, agricultural pilots must be certified by the U.S. Department of Agriculture.

 - Aeronautical and Aerospace Technicians